run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 For `Saml 2`:

    1. In the `Metadata XML Url` field, enter the URL to the XML Metadata file.
-   2. In the `GID` field, enter the GID.
-   3. In the `GROUPS` field, enter the groups.
-   4. In the `SUPPLEMENTARYGROUPS` field, enter the supplementary groups.
-   5. In the `UID` field, enter the UID.
+   2. Find your identity provider's attribute names for `GID`, `GROUPS`, `SUPPLEMENTARYGROUPS` and `UID`.
+If they are not in line with the Run:ai defaults described in the table above, you can change them here.
-   6. In the `Logout uri` field, enter the desired URL logout page.
+   3. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.
-   7. Press `Save`.
+   4. Press `Save`.

 For `Open ID Connect`: